pkg-config command comes with the OS.pkg-config --cflags --libs openssl command works

 points to the OpenSSL or LibreSSL version from the package manager,

-which automatically overrides the native version for this purpose.pkg-config
+which automatically overrides the native version for this purpose.pkg-config command needs to be installed separately

-with sudo pkg install pkgconf
+with sudo pkg install pkgconf.pkg-config --cflags --libs openssl still does

 not work.sudo pkg install libressl

-or sudo pkg install openssl
+or sudo pkg install openssl.pkg-config --cflags --libs openssl finds that copy

-of libressl or openssl.The pkg-config
+of libressl or openssl.The pkg-config command needs to be installed

-separately (Homebrew: brew install pkg-config
+separately (Homebrew: brew install pkg-config).

 The OS comes with LibreSSL 2.6.5 but does not ship with an openssl.pc file.
 Also, the <openssl/ssl.h> and other necessary C header files may not be installed even though the shared library is.